 - There are restaurants/bars on the island.
 You are of course free to visit them in your spare time.

-We would suggest that 70 Euros would be sufficient.
+We would suggest that 50 Euros per week would be sufficient.

 I have specific dietary requirements.
 Can you accommodate this?